 If you haven’t done this sort of exercise before, you might like to get some professional advice at your local gym.
 They can help you to lift weights properly so you don’t injure yourself.

-There is a range of activities that incorporate flexibility exercises, which include:
+There’s a range of activities that incorporate flexibility exercises, which include:

 - tai chi

 These all focus on suppleness and flexibility.
 You gently ease and stretch your body into different positions, and then hold these while concentrating on your breathing.
 You might be surprised at how much they can increase your flexibility and strength.
-Some of these may also help you to relax and improve your circulation and balance.
+Some of these may also help you to relax and improve your balance.